Pulaski axes are versatile and heavy-duty tools used in wildland firefighting, forestry, and even gardening.

 - Removable hex nut for rehandling with ease, hex key included

 - 1/3 inch steel core that runs through the handle – from base to eye

 - 5.5 lb total weight

 The Barebones Living carbon steel Pulaski is a different kind of axe than the Council Tool version.
 The Barebones Pulaski has a sleeker design and is smaller, too – both lighter and with a shorter handle than the Council Tool Pulaski.
 It has a beech handle and a steel core running through to a metal pommel on the end of the handle.

 This might seem unnecessary, but the pommel provides a nifty feature – you’re able to use it to bash something on the ground (or into the ground, like a stake).
 This is something that you couldn’t do with a wooden-handled axe without destroying it in short order.
 The eye of the axe also has a removable hexnut for rehandling the axe with ease, even if you do break the original beech handle.

 It comes with a wonderful sheath and is made of 1055 carbon steel, which means you’ll need to take care of it to prevent rusting or spotting.
-Not a bad axe at all, but the axehead might be a bit light for your needs, if you’re looking to do serious work with it.
+Not a bad axe at all, but I did find the axehead was a bit light if you’re looking to do serious work with it.

 4. Truper 35 inch Pulaski Axe